-Second Essay Topics I. Respond to the first two and then at least one more, please.
-(The last "one" is actually three, of course.)
+- 4. What is the significance of Marx's argument about money specifically, his view that it is a fetish, and also that it is limitless?
+Are you persuaded? - 5.
+Is Marx's argument fundamentally materialist?
+If you believe so, consider one or more examples of how it starts with the material world to explain our ideas rather than the other way around.
+If you believe it is fundamentally idealist despite its materialist appearance, argue as much.
+Or if you believe it mixes both approaches, show how.
+Whatever you argue, what is the significance of this question? - 6.
+What does Marx have to say about how capitalist wage labor differs from labor in general?
+What's at stake here?
+What's political about it?
+And is his argument idealist, materialist or some of both? - 7.
 What is Marx's theory of the conflict over the working day?
 What does it have to do with wage labor?
 What are its effects on production of surplus value?
 On political conflicts between labor and capital?
 What are its implications for capitalism?
 Does this theory provide for you a new way to look at work and capitalism since Marx's day, including our own time?
 If so, why and how?
-If not, why not?
-2. What is the significance of the argument that capitalists purchase labor power but get labor, both for Marx's theory and for aspects of actual capitalism we see around us?
-3. Compare the various ways in which capitalists induce workers to produce surplus value.
-What's at stake in making these distinctions?
-4. In chapter ten, Marx offers some elements of a theory of the state, and Harvey embellishes them (in sections highlighted on the syllabus).
+If not, why not? - 8.
+What is the significance of the argument that capitalists purchase labor power but get labor, both for Marx's theory and for aspects of actual capitalism we see around us? - 9.
+Compare the various ways in which capitalists induce workers to produce surplus value.
+What's at stake in making these distinctions? - 10.
+In chapter ten, Marx offers some elements of a theory of the state, and Harvey embellishes them (in sections highlighted on the syllabus).
 What are they?
 How are they different from standard liberal theories that we hear all the time?
-What is their significance for capitalism and for the working class?
-5. What is Harvey making out of footnote four?
+What is their significance for capitalism and for the working class? - II.
+What is Harvey making out of footnote four?
 Analyze one or more ways Marx uses his points there (e.g., most prominently, in the analysis of the industrial revolution involving the rise of machines).
 Does he persuade you?
 If so, why?
 If not, why not?
-And what's at stake here?
-6. Marx is arguing that the rise of machines represents a qualitatively new phase of capitalism.
-Evaluate his argument critically.
-What are the implications, both historically and at present or even into the foreseeable future?
-7. Develop your own topic, clear it with me, and then write on it.
+And what's at stake here? - 12.
+Develop your own topic, clear it with me (an essential step), and then write on it.